 I am currently working in the Language and Cognition Lab led by Dr. Bever and the Cognitive Neuroscience of Language Lab led by Dr. Vicky Tzuyin Lai.

 My project examines the interaction between context, plausibility, meaning and linguistic structure during sentence processing using behavioral and neurological methods.
-Specifically, I am working on how contextual information influences the reading of ambiguous multi-word phrases like mechanical pencil eraser (“eraser from a mechanical pencil” or “pencil eraser that is mechanical”).
+Specifically, I am working on how global and localized contextual information influences the reading of ambiguous multi-word phrases like mechanical pencil eraser (“eraser from a mechanical pencil” or “pencil eraser that is mechanical”).
 These phrases differ on whether they include animate nouns (e.g., mechanical pencil eraser vs clever lizard tail).
 They also contrast on whether they have a preferred interpretation.
 With clever lizard tail for example, “tail of a clever lizard” is preferred over “lizard tail that is clever”.
 I am testing whether the reading times and EEG signals differ in response to these different ambiguous phrases.
 Examining these stimuli will help answer:

 Using language as a model of how online ambiguity processing proceeds, this research also has implications outside of language-related research, for ambiguity exists in areas such as vision.

 This project has been funded by the Social and Behavioral Sciences Research Institute and Graduate and Professional Student Council at the University of Arizona.